iakashsrivastava/cards/README.md

 ### Known Issue

-CSS: Even though there might be some space available in the second last row, last cards can shifts to the bottom row.
+CSS: Even though there might be some space available in the second last row, last few cards can shift to the bottom row.